 TGax Editor: Change the paragraph below of this subclause as follows (#CID 13409, 13235):

-The Nc field indicates the number of columns Nc, in the Compressed Beamforming Feedback Matrix subfield minus 1, if the requested feedback type is MU.
+If the HE NDP Announcement frame is sent during an HE TB sounding sequence then the Nc field indicates the number of columns Nc, in the Compressed Beamforming Feedback Matrix subfield minus 1, if the requested feedback type is MU, CQI, or SU.
 Set to 0 to request Nc = 1, set to 1 to request Nc = 2, ..., set to 7 to request Nc = 8.
+If the HE NDP Announcement frame is sent during an HE non-TB sounding sequence then the Nc field is reserved if the requested feedback type is SU.(#13409, 13235)

-Reserved if the requested feedback type is SU.10.7.6.6 Channel Width selection for Control frames
+10.7.6.6 Channel Width selection for Control frames

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 11117):